4 Major Announcements at Sitecore Symposium 2022

 Tzikakis followed up the product announcement with a strategic partnership announcement with global consulting firm Accenture.
 Accenture is the majority owner of Avanade, which is a big player in the Sitecore space, so this announcement isn’t out of left field.

-Still, this announcement is likely to make waves with other larger Sitecore partners as they watch to see how this plays out with Sitecore’s commitment to not competing with their own partner community.
+Still, this announcement is likely to make waves with other larger Sitecore partners as they watch to see how this plays out with Sitecore’s commitment to not compete with its own partner community.
 Time will tell.